yringler/just_audio_service/README.md

 That being said, I hope that it is a good starting point for others to base their implementations off, and PRs (or feature requests) are most welcome.

 # Usage
-This package has two things, a regular implementation of `BackgroundAudioTask`, and a `PositionedAudioTask` which, together with a `PositionManager` on the UI side, helps keep track of current position (no more ui lag for position sliders) and optinaly save a position (with hivedb).
+This package has two things, a regular implementation of `BackgroundAudioTask`, and a `PositionedAudioTask` which, together with a `PositionManager` on the UI side, helps keep track of current position (no more ui lag for position sliders) and optionaly save a position (with hivedb).
 The example app uses the position abilities, which comes down to a few snippets.
 Note that
 * A backing audio task is passed in
 * A position data manager, which persists the position, is passed in
+* The position data manager is optional.
+Don't pass it in, everything else will still work.
+(TODO: add a `MemoryPositionManager`, which keeps track of positions in memory, per app run)
 * If you don't want the persistance, you can just use AudioTask()
 * You can get the help with seeking (a new stream which doesn't lag with constant location updates) with just using the regular `AudioTask`
 ```dart